artainmo/general-programming/text-editors/IDE/README.md

 On VScode you can use the vim extension to enable the use of vim commands within the IDE.
 The advantage of vim commands is that you don't need to leave your keyboard.

 One advantage of IDEs is that they have a lot of plugins in general, but also plugins specific to a programming language to help writing it.<br>
 You can also use AI assistants to help write code.
+Instead of using those AI assistants, querying chatGPT may be even better.